JROChub/power_house/docs/book_of_power.md

 19. `JROC-NET :: JULIAN::GENESIS -> [17942395924573474124]`.
 20. `JROC-NET :: Dense polynomial proof -> [1560461912026565426]`.
 21. `JROC-NET :: Hash anchor proof -> [17506285175808955616]`.
+22. Maintain a single numeric representation (decimal or hexadecimal) per anchor file and record the chosen format with the ledger.
 Document digests in a single numeric format per anchor file; this manual uses decimal for readability.
 22. Reproduced digests match the XOR example after formatting.
 23. Document anchors with version numbers and node descriptors.